Witivio/vas-documentation/src/en/chatbot/metabot_en.md

 <br />

 ## Why to create a MetaBot?

-When several chatbots are activated in different contexts, users may not know which chatbot to address.
+When several chatbots are available in different scopes, users may not know which chatbot to address.

-The MetaBot then becomes the single point of contact.
-Indeed, it is connected to several chatbots known as "friends", each of which covers a perimeter.
+The MetaBot then becomes the primary contact point.
+Indeed, it is connected to several chatbots known as "friends", each of which covers a specific scope.

 For instance, a company uses three chatbots, each one having a specific scope: Human Resources, IT support and Legal Department.